workspacer/workspacer/README.md

 ### a tiling window manager for Windows

-Workspacer is a tiling window manager for Windows 10, that is similar in style and function to xmonad.
+workspacer is a tiling window manager for Windows 10, that is similar in style and function to xmonad.

-Currently, Workspacer supports most default xmonad functionality, like custom layout engines, workspace support, and powerful keybinds.
+Currently, workspacer supports most default xmonad functionality, like custom layout engines, workspace support, and powerful keybinds.

 # Installation

-[Download the latest installer](https://workspacer.blob.core.windows.net/installers/stable/workspacer-stable-latest.msi) and install it.
-Workspacer will automatically check for updates, and automatically download them.
+[Download the latest installer](https://workspacer.blob.core.windows.net/installers/stable/workspacer-stable-latest.msi) and install it. workspacer will automatically check for updates, and automatically download them.

 # Configuration

-Workspacer is entirely configured in actual C# (which means that you can literally configure it however you want!).
-A full tutorial on how to configure Workspacer is coming soon!
+workspacer is entirely configured in actual C# (which means that you can literally configure it however you want!).
+A full tutorial on how to configure workspacer is coming soon!

 # Keybinds

-Workspacer tries to mimic xmonad's keybindings wherever possible.
+workspacer tries to mimic xmonad's keybindings wherever possible.
 The default keybindings are:

 | keybind         | description     |
 | --------------- | --------------- |